cancer-research-data-inside/lymphoma/Readme.md

 Instruction:
 1. Click the link and register an account.
-2. After register, login and select mining
+2. After register, login and select mining.
+3. Click on dashboard.
-3. Under mining, select dogecoin and adjust to 100%
+3. Select mining and adjust dogecoin to 100%.
 4. Now you will see the number under dogecoin increasing.

 We believe dogecoin represent loves and cares.
 Now you are seeing loves and cares being generated continuously.